spibble/cce-fgsa-website/README.md

 - **Nunjucks**: Templating language.
 - Probably not much more than that (if anything), because that would be silly overkill.

-Yeah I know, even 11ty and Nunjucks is overkill for a simple static website like this, but I wanted to learn a new thing, okay?
+(Yeah ik even 11ty and Nunjucks is overkill for a simple static website like this, but I wanted to learn some new stuff)

 ## 📋 Local Commands
 - `npm run start`: Builds and serves the website on a port (typically 8080).